tlm-solutions/.github/profile/README.md

 **Contact:** <dump@dvb.solutions>
 **Chat with us on Matrix!** https://matrix.to/#/#dump-dvb:matrix.org

-This project is mainly driven by 3 crack addicted raccoons which develop and maintain this code base.
-The goal of the 3 raccoons is to create a community driven service which locates public transport vehicles.
-This is done by listening directly to the radio traffic of the vehicles.
+This project's goal is to create a community driven service which generates open data by directly listening to the radio communications of the transport companies.
+Hence we are building the entire software stack that is required to run a public transport company.

 **Interested ?**
 - [matrix](https://matrix.to/#/#dump-dvb:matrix.org)